NEUDitao/SoftwareDevF19-PreCodeSwap/C/traversal.md

-### The following is a specification for an interface in Java 12 describing a Labyrinth.
+### The following is a specification for an interface in Java 12 describing a labyrinth.Labyrinth.

-A `Labyrinth` is a connectivity specification for a `Simple Graph`, which is a `Graph` whose `Node`s each connect to at most one other `Node`.
+A `labyrinth.Labyrinth` is a connectivity specification for a `Simple Graph`, which is a `Graph` whose `Node`s each connect to at most one other `Node`.

 A `Graph` is collection of `Node`s and the `Edge`s that connect the `Node`s.